Egerton Ryerson: Free schools

-Among other noble intentions, he was determined to provide education to those less privileged, as a means of improving the opportunities of all; or as he so eloquently described it as the "only effectual remedy for the pernicious and pauperizing system which is at present.
+Ryerson was also determined to provide education to those less privileged, as a means of improving the opportunities of all; or as he described it as the "only effectual remedy for the pernicious and pauperizing system which is at present.
 Many children are now kept from school on the alleged grounds of parental poverty."
 Ryerson was persuasive in his arguments such that principle for free education, in a permission form, was embodied into the School Law of 1850.
 Subsequent debate followed until 1871 when free school provision was included in the Comprehensive School Act of 1871.